 - The mark devoid of any distinctive character.

-- The mark contain bad or offensive words.
+- The mark contains bad or offensive words.

-- The mark serve in trade to designate the kind, quality.
+- The mark serve in trade to designate the kind, and quality.

-- The mark contains words which are prohibited as per Act.
+- The mark contains words that are prohibited as per Act.

-- The mark is well known in generic term
+- The mark is well known in a generic term

 Time period to file the Reply to Trademark Objection

-The reply to trademark objection shall be submitted online/offline within the 30 days from the date of Receipt of Examination Report.
+The reply to the trademark objection shall be submitted online/offline within 30 days from the date of receipt of the Examination Report.
 If the reply is not submitted within the stipulated time period, then the application shall be marked abandoned.

-When trademark objection raised by public or third party.
+When a trademark objection is raised by a public or third party.

 - When the applicant uses the mark before its registration.